3 Material accounting policy information

 (iii) amounts expected to be payable under a residual value guarantee;

-(iv) the exercise price under a purchase option that the Company is reasonably certain to
+(iv) the exercise price under a purchase option that the Company is reasonably certain to exercise, and

 (v) lease payments in an optional renewal period if the Company is reasonably certain to exercise an extension option, and penalties for early termination of a lease unless the Company is reasonably certain not to terminate early.

 The lease liability is measured at amortised cost using the effective interest method.
-It is remeasured when there is a change in future lease payments arising from a change in an index or rate, if there is a change in the Company’s estimate of the amount expected to be payable under a residual value guarantee, if the Company changes its assessment of whether it will exercise a purchase, extension or termination option or if there is a revision in in-substance fixed lease payments.
+It is remeasured when there is a change in future lease payments arising from a change in an index or rate, if there is a change in the Company's estimate of the amount expected to be payable under a residual value guarantee, if the Company changes its assessment of whether it will exercise a purchase, extension or termination option or if there is a revision in in¬ substance fixed lease payments.

-When the lease liability is remeasured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in the statement of profit and loss if the carrying amount of the right-of-use asset has been reduced to zero.
+When the lease liability is remeasured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in the standalone statement of profit and loss if the carrying amount of the right-of-use asset has been reduced to zero.

-The Company presents right-of-use assets that do not meet the definition of investment property as right-of-use assets and lease liabilities in the standalone balance sheet.
+The Company presents right-of-use assets that do not meet the definition of investment property as right-of-use assets and lease liabilities in the standalone financial statements.
+Short-term leases and leases of low-value assets

-The Company has elected not to recognise right-of-use assets and lease liabilities for leases of low- value assets and short-term leases.
+The Company has elected not to recognise right- of-use assets and lease liabilities for leases of low- value assets and short-term leases.
 The Company recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

 3.4 Foreign currency translation Transactions and balances

+Foreign currency transactions are recorded at exchange rates prevailing on the date of the transaction.
+Foreign currency denominated monetary assets and liabilities are restated into the functional currency using exchange rates prevailing on the reporting date.
 Gains and losses arising on restatement of foreign currency denominated monetary assets and liabilities are included in the standalone statement of profit and loss.
 Non-monetary assets and liabilities denominated in a foreign currency and measured at historical cost are translated at an exchange rate that approximates the rate prevalent on the date of the transaction.

 Transaction gains or losses realized upon settlement of foreign currency transactions are included in determining net profit for the period in which the transaction is settled.
-Revenue, expense and cash-flow items denominated in foreign currencies are translated into the relevant functional currencies using the exchange rate in effect on the date of the transaction.
+Revenue, expense and cash¬ flow items denominated in foreign currencies are translated into the relevant functional currencies using the exchange rate in effect on the date of the transaction.

 3.5 Financial instruments